raspberrypi/raspiraw/README.md

 ![900fps sample frame just described](res/out.3000.ppm.d.png)

 Sharp and well lighted video can be taken with NoIR camera with lense and 3W infrared LED.
-This is 640x128 frame from video taken with 665fps:
+This is 640x128 frame from video taken at 665fps:

 ![665fps NoIR camera with lense sample frame](res/out.1000.ppm.d.png)